The Many Different Types of Wine (poster)

 The Different Types of Wine

-All wines can be organized into five fundamental groups.
-Within each group there are hundreds of different grape varieties and also different winemaking styles.
+All wines can be organized into five basic groups.
+Within each group there are hundreds of different grape varieties and winemaking techniques!

 - Red Wine

 - Still wine made with black grapes.
-These can range from light to dark and bone-dry to sweet.
+Red wines range from light to bold.

 - White Wine

-- A still wine produced from green and sometimes black grapes.
-Flavors span from rich and creamy to light and zesty.
+- A still wine produced from white and occasionally black grapes.
+Flavors in white wines span from light to rich.

 - Rosé Wine

-- Still wine from black grapes produced by removing the skins before they deeply color the wine.
-Also formed by blending red and white wine together.
+- Still wine from black grapes produced by removing the skins before they stain the wine deep red.
+Rosé is also made by blending red and white wine together.
 Both dry and sweet styles of rosé are common.

 - Sparkling Wine

-- A style of winemaking involving a secondary fermetation causing bubbles!
-Sparkling wine can be red, white or rosé and can range from minerally to rich and sweet.
+- A style of winemaking involving a secondary fermentation that makes bubbles!
+Sparkling wine can be red, white, or rosé and ranges from lean and dry, to rich and sweet.

 - A style of winemaking involving fortifying wine with spirits.
-Typically a dessert wine, but many dry-style fortified wines exist such as dry Sherry.
+Typically, dessert wines taste sweet, but many dry, fortified wines exist, such as dry Sherry.

 How The Infographic Works

 Wines are separated by style, primary flavor and sometimes even an additional grouping of High Tannin, Round or Spicy.
 Here are definitions of the terms:

 - High Tannin